News / Events

 Read More… Legal Aid History

-In 1949, Legal Aid Society was chartered and the county funded the first full time Legal Aid Attorney, Robert M. Haverfield, with a budget of $15,000.
-From 1952 - 1971, Quentin T. Eldred served as the next Staff Attorney Legal Aid and fought for increased access to Legal Aid for the indigent.
+In 1949, Legal Aid Society was chartered and the county funded the first full-time Legal Aid Attorney, Robert M. Haverfield, with a budget of $15,000.
+From 1952 - 1971, Quentin T. Eldred served as the next Staff Attorney of Legal Aid and fought for increased access to Legal Aid for the indigent.
 The number of cases doubled and Legal Aid was instrumental in collecting $87,000 in child support for clients under Eldred.
 In 1954, Legal Aid handled 3,247 clients and it became necessary to hire an Assistant Legal Aid Attorney with additional funding from the County.

-Legal Aid has been located in the DCBA building since it opened in 1962 and has had office space on all five floors.
-Over the decades, its mission to help indigent residents has remained - To Bring about Improvements to the Lives of Low-income Clients through Advocacy, Direct Representation, Education and Empowerment - and expanded from time to time to meet the emerging, immense needs of the poverty community, including victims of domestic violence and sexual assault, adult disabled individuals, children with special needs, victims of human sex trafficking, persons facing eviction and foreclosures, debtors facing collections and bankruptcy, immigrants, unaccompanied minor children, and victims of unprecedented disasters.
-Annually, the agency serves 1,000's of clients via staff and pro bono attorneys and today there are currently 20 staff attorneys handling hundreds of cases.
+Over the decades, its mission to help indigent residents has remained - To Bring about Improvements to the Lives of Low-income Clients through Advocacy, Direct Representation, Education and Empowerment - and expanded from time to time to meet the emerging, immense needs of the poverty community, including victims of domestic violence and sexual assault, adult disabled individuals, children with special needs, victims of human sex trafficking, persons facing eviction and foreclosures, debtors facing collections and bankruptcy, veterans, immigrants, unaccompanied minor children, and victims of unprecedented disasters.
+Annually, the agency serves 1,000's of clients via staff and pro bono attorneys and today there are currently over 20 staff attorneys handling hundreds of cases.

 Robert M. Haverfield, Esq.